Catalogue of Flat-Band Stoichiometric Materials: Database of Flat Bands Materials

-Although the space-group method provides a fast way to find the symmetric Kagome, pyrochlore and Lieb sublattices in crystalline materials, the exact sublattice might be spoiled by the presence of other in-plane atoms of the \emph{same element} on (or close to) this sublattice.
-Moreover, the space-group method discards approximate (not exact) sublattices which could also exhibit quasi-flat bands.
-To solve the two issues, we have further developed a \emph{geometric method} which solely relies on the geometric features of these three sublattice types (angles/distances/connectivity - discussed in Appendix~\ref{app:geometry}) and ignores the exact SG restrictions.

-In Appendix~\ref{app:algorithms}, we have provided a detailed presentation of our algorithms implementing the geometric method for each type of sublattice.
+In 3D, the Kagome, pyrochlore and Lieb lattices can be mathematically characterized by special occupied Wyckoff positions in certain SGs.
+Using the crystalline structures of materials, we have developed a space-group method to detect the line-graph and Lieb sublattices in the Methods section.
+Although the space-group method provides a fast way to find the symmetric Kagome, pyrochlore and Lieb sublattices in crystalline materials, the exact sublattice might be spoiled by the presence of other atoms of the \emph{same element} on (or close to) this sublattice.
+Moreover, the space-group method discards approximate sublattices which could also exhibit quasi-flat bands.
+To solve these issues, we have further developed a \emph{geometric method} which solely relies on the geometric features of these three sublattice types ( discussed in \sirefappgeometry) and ignores the exact SG restrictions.
+In \sirefappalgorithms, we have provided a detailed presentation of our algorithms implementing the geometric method for each type of sublattice.
 Equipped with these methods, we sort all the possible sublattices in a material in two categories: the \emph{rigorous sublattices} which satisfy both methods and the \emph{approximate sublattices} which only satisfy the geometric method but capture weak distortions of rigorous sublattices.

-\textit{Bipartite and Split sublattices of a \crystal~material lattice.} A bipartite lattice is formed by two sublattices $L$ and $\tilde{L}$ with the kinetic hopping \emph{only} only between $L$ and $\tilde{L}$.
-As proposed in Ref.~\cite{S-matrix} and briefly introduced in Appendix~\ref{app:smatrix}, a general method, namely the $S$-matrix method, can be used to explain the origin of flat bands in crystalline materials whose lattice contains a bipartite or split sublattice.
-Denoting $|L|$ and $|\tilde{L}|$ the number of atoms or orbitals in the $L$ and $\tilde{L}$ further sublattices of the bipartite or split sublattice of a material (assuming $|L| \geq |\tilde{L}|$), the Bloch Hamiltonian associated to a bipartite sublattice of a material reads